Stand with Ukraine flag

 Clients authenticated with these credentials will be limited to publishing messages solely to topics that start with test/.
 Additionally, they will be allowed to subscribe exclusively to topics that start with my/.
 This configuration ensures that the clients’ access is constrained to specific topic patterns, thereby maintaining a controlled and secure environment.

-SSL credentials example:
+SSL credentials examples:

 1